 If you are sure you would never pay to have the item "appraised," you may already know that what you have isn't worth much money.

 If you have absolutely no idea, first try soliciting opinions from a jeweler with whom you have done business.

 Research!
-If you know what your item is, search completed eBay sales for similar pieces.We live in a brave new world of online data, so take advantage of it as much as possible.
+If you know what your item is, search completed eBay sales for similar pieces.We live in a brave new world of online data, so take full advantage of it.

 Do you have any rules for selling jewelry that have worked for you?
 I would love to hear of them, as would others.
 Please contact me and I will publish and comment on them.